Edit

 Understanding how SARS-CoV-2 behaves in the gut

-Science Scientists at EMBL and Heidelberg University Hospital are studying how the novel coronavirus behaves in the gut to try to better understand its epidemiology and prevent its spread.
+Science & Technology Scientists at EMBL and Heidelberg University Hospital are studying how the novel coronavirus behaves in the gut to try to better understand its epidemiology and prevent its spread.
 To do this, they are combining advanced imaging and sequencing technologies to study coronavirus in human intestinal…

 2020